steinbrennerlab/AF3-PAE-viewer/README.md

 python plot_PAE.py /path/to/example_data QRLSTGSRINSAKDDAAGLQIA 14 15
 ```

-The script will create a subdirectory "PAE-QRLSTGSRINSAKDDAAGLQIA_14_15" and populate with pdf and csv files for each json file in the originally specified directory.
+The script will create a subdirectory "PAE-QRLSTGSRINSAKDDAAGLQIA_14_15" and populate the folder with pdf and csv files for each json file in the originally specified directory.

-Most importantly, it will create
+Most importantly, it will create the following analyses allowing comparison of output models:

-1. "combined_plots.pdf",
+## 1. "combined_plots.pdf",

 ![](images/combined_plots.png)

-and 2. "combined_pae_minima.csv", and "combined_reciprocal_pae.csv"
+## 2. "combined_pae_minima.csv", and "combined_reciprocal_pae.csv"
 ![](images/combined_pae_minima.png)